-What is the ambitious goal of the Digital Humanities?
+What is the ambitious goal of Melville’s Marginalia?

-Students from technical and non-technical fields will work combine their knowledge as they work together to develop and apply technical tools to do research in the Humanities.
-The technology that these projects use include:
+Students from technical and non-technical fields combine their knowledge as they work together to develop and apply technical tools to do research on the reading and writing of one of American literature’s greatest authors.

 Methodologies and/or Technologies used to achieve project goals:

 coding and coding software